 Unplanned for Incapacity: When Planning Isn’t Done in Advance

 Caring for aging parents and elderly relatives is a significant responsibility that increases over time.
 If a loved one is unable to make important decisions and that person did not plan in advance, a guardian (referred to in other states as a conservator) can step in to ensure that matters are handled in a responsible and considerate manner.
 A decline in mental ability is often the reason why family members seek guardianship.
 But this comes with extra costs, court appearances, and reporting requirements.
 McCreary Law Office works with a number of attorneys who can assist clients through this process.

 Guardian Advocacy for Adult Special Needs Children

-McCreary Law Office can also help parents obtain Guardian Advocate status for their child with special needs.
+In Florida, McCreary Law Office can also help parents obtain Guardian Advocate status for their child with special needs.
 In most cases when a child has had disabilities since birth, when the child turns 18, this Guardian Advocacy status allows you to continue helping your child live her lest restrictive life without having to have a formal (and costly) guardianship process.